CubeVic/My_notes/docs/APIs/datamuse.md

 >End point return a list of words

-we can device divide it in 3 categories;
+I can divide it in 3 categories;
 1. Hard constraints results (`rd`,`sl`,`sp`,`rel_[code]` and `v`).
 2. Context hints (`topics`, `lc`, `rc`).
 3. Those that affect the order of the results returned.